 - 1. Assist in the planning process.
 Use our Get Started page for an overview of the process and read advice from Northeastern students that have moved off campus.
 There are many decisions to make, including a budget, neighborhoods, and roommates to name a few.
 Ask your student questions to learn what type of place they are looking for and to understand their priorities.
 Take this time to share your priorities, concerns, and budget guidelines (you will be asked to co-sign, see below).
 There can be many pitfalls in the apartment search process.
 Help your student avoid problems by staying involved in the process.

-- 2. Become familiar with Off Campus Student Services resources.
+- 2. Become familiar with Off Campus Housing and Support Services resources.
 Explore our website resources including information on landlord and tenant rights an

 d responsibilities, subletting guidelines, and City of Boston resources.
 This allows you to share resources with your student including how to use the Northeastern Housing Database (parents can login as a guest), what to look for during apartment showings, understanding the lease contract, and considerations when choosing roommates.